Kzra/pykrev/README.md

-# pyKrev
-van Krevelen style analysis of elemental formulas
+# pyKrev: van Krevelen analysis and beyonf with Python